Herorif/MathsCompetencySurvey_OOPJan23/README.md

 2. List out the average score for each school
 3. List out the standard deviation for each school
 4. Sort the list

+Important: THIS CODES IS ALL IN ONE PACKAGES

+/*
+Made by: MUHAMMAD HARIF BIN MOHD AFENDI
+Student ID: 22007165
+*/